evmos/evmos/docs/users/basics/transactions.md

 Ethereum transactions refer to actions initiated by EOAs (externally-owned accounts, managed by humans), rather than internal smart contract calls.
 Ethereum transactions transform the state of the EVM and therefore must be broadcasted to the entire network.

-Ethereum transactions also require a fee, known as `gas`. ([EIP-1559])(https://eips.ethereum.org/EIPS/eip-1559) introduced the idea of a base fee, along with a priority fee which served as an incentive for miners to include specific transactions in blocks.
+Ethereum transactions also require a fee, known as `gas`. ([EIP-1559])(https://eips.ethereum.org/EIPS/eip-1559) introduced the idea of a base fee, along with a priority fee which serves as an incentive for miners to include specific transactions in blocks.

 There are several categories of Ethereum transactions: